Harriet-ngomo/Harriet-ngomo/README.md

 📍 Nairobi, Kenya

-💡 I transform data into actionable insights and drive impactful decision-making with expertise in Python, SQL, Excel, and Data Visualization tools like Power BI and Tableau.
+💡 I transform data into actionable insights and drive impactful decision-making with expertise in Python, SQL, Excel and Data Visualization tools like Power BI and Tableau.
 </h4>

----

 ### 🙋‍♀️ About Me

 - 🔍 I’m passionate about data-driven storytelling and using statistics to guide impactful policies and business decisions.
 - 🧠 I’ve trained in Data Analysis at **ALX Africa** and Data Science at **Moringa School**.
 - 💡 Ask me about **Data Analysis, Public Finance, ML, Python, or SQL**